 Bess and Steve, like many other educators, must manage multiple responsibilities in- and outside their classrooms.
 Their experience using JSTOR's interactive research tool demonstrates how it addresses the specific and unique needs of secondary school teachers.
 The tool has unlocked time-saving capabilities that give educators like Bess and Steve the opportunity to teach more efficiently while boosting student engagement with high-quality scholarship.

-To explore the benefits of JSTOR's interactive research tool, sign up for our beta.
+Learn more about the research tool here.

 Join a community of forward-thinking educators, librarians, and students working to enhance academic accessibility and drive impactful research.